foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD06-Extending-the-Actor-class.md

   }
 ```

 Because we know this method is intended to only run on character actors, we're starting it out with an if statement to check the actor's type and return early if it's not a character.
+(This is called a typeguard).

 You can perform any sort of data modifications in this step.
 In this case, we want to generate d20-style ability modifiers.
 The Boilerplate system has an `abilities` property in its data model, so we're looping through it.
 The syntax is a bit tricky for the actual loop, but `Object.entries` will return pairs of key/value items for whatever apply it to, and when we loop through that each loop will have a `key` that would be the label such as `str` or `dex` and also an `ability` which would be the ability object.